dhimiter49/gan_cifar/README.md

 To run an experiment you can either use one of the existing configuration under the `configs/` folder or create your own.
 To help define a configuration you can use `default.yaml` configuration as template, where all possible options for each parameter are written.
 The default configuration trains a general conditional GAN.
 The `dcgan.yaml` configuration has been optimized for our task of interest, CIFAR10.
 The `wgan.yaml` and `wgan_gp.yaml` configuration both train a conditional Wasserstein GAN.
 The first applies clipping to the parameters of the discriminator whereas the second calculates a gradient penalty like proposed in this [paper](https://arxiv.org/pdf/1706.08500).
 Finally, the `deep_dcgan.yaml` uses feature matching loss and architectures developed based on this [work](https://arxiv.org/abs/1606.03498).

 ## Example and results
 To run an experiment after setting up the environment, make also sure to have created the stats for the FID score.
+For this to work you also need to have the CIFAR10 dataset installed under `dataset/cifar10_images`.
+To download the dataset and save it under the appropriate folder you can run `python src/train.py` and stop the program after the dataset has finished downloading otherwise it will return an error during testing since the stats will not have been created yet.
 ```
 # create folder with all test images under dataset/cifar10-images/
 python save_cifar10_imgs.py